kristinabrueva/blog/src/data/experieces/experience-4/index.md

 Tensor is a large Russian company that develops an ecosystem for business — GSI, the operator of e-document flow, federal certification centre, the fiscal data operator accredited by FTS.

-- JavaScript developer in a large team with specific environment and documentation
+Technology stack: JavaScript, Python

-- Created payment forms and validation
+- Worked in a large distributed team with a specific environment and documentation.
-- Created and modified data filters and form auto-complete
+- Introduced and developed data filters, forms, validation, and form auto-complete to improve user experience.
-- Converted Form Data to PDF
+- Delivered feature to export data as a PDF.